About Trustee Nathan Holt

 Highway/Public Works Fund

 The highway/public works fund is used to account for transactions of the Greene County Highway Department.
-Gas tax, state aid and bridge program are all revenues provided by the State of Tennessee and account for approximately half of the revenue in this fund.
-The other half of the revenue in this fund is provided mostly by local taxes such as property tax and wheel tax.
+This fund receives gas tax, petroleum tax, state aid and bridge program revenues from the State of Tennessee to operate.
+Wheel tax is a major source of local revenue for this fund.

 General Purpose School Fund